cardboardai/boardgame-bookie/boardgames/seafall/faq.md

   *Q:* Do Gun Towers participate in ship raids?
 For example, would Gun Towers protect ships moored in the home harbor?

   *A:* Yes, Gun Towers add one to the garrison in the region where the structure is built to *any* raid.
 Ship raids differ from land raids in that the base value of garrison is derived from RAID or SAIL, but any garrison modifiers in the region still apply.

+1.
+  *Q:* If a ship sinks while raiding another ship, does the defending ship still take damage?

+  *A:* No. When a ship sinks during an endeavor, the endeavor fails and the attacking player's turn ends immediately.
+Damaging, or plundering, the defender's ship happens only after the attacker successfully completes the raid endeavor.
+Therefore, the defender's ship escapes unscathed.